Javi00C/tfm/README.md

 # 1.PYBULLET Environments Installation
-To execute the experiments shown in the documentation only the following pybullet installation is necessary.
+To execute the experiments shown in the documentation (chapter 5) only the following pybullet installation is necessary:
 ```bash
 conda create -n pybullet_env python=3.9.21
 conda activate pybullet_env